-Level of service Performance measures 2022/23 result 2023/24 target 2023/24 result Comments We will develop and review the City Plan, ncluding public consultation, to guide the prowth of the City and the provision of land able to be developed for the next 10 years Percentage of building consents approved for new dwellings that will be located in the zone(s) where permitted (refer City Plan zones) 100% 100% 100% % of building consents approved for new dwellings that will be in the zone(s) where permitted (refer City Plan zones) was 100% for 2023/24.
-From 1 July 2023 to 30 June 2024, 312 distinc building consents have been issued for new dwellings.
-A total of 500 new dwellings hav been consented (43 building consents have more than 1 dwelling unit proposed) and will be in the zones where new dwellings are permitted in the City Plan
+GROUPS OF ACTIVITIES X 2 \checkmark 1 0 Achieved Not achieved Not measured PERFORMANCE MEASURES 2022/23 result 2023/24 target 2023/24 result Level of service Performance measures Comments % of building consents approved for new dwellings that will be in the zone(s) where permitted (refer City Plan zones) was 100% for 2023/24.
+From 1 July 2023 to 30 June 2024, 312 distinct building consents have been issued for new dwellings.
+A total of 500 new dwellings have been consented (43 building consents have Percentage of building We will develop and review the City Plan, consents approved for new dwellings that will be located in the zone(s) including public consultation, to guide the growth of the City and the provision of land able to be developed for the next 10 years where permitted (refer City Plan zones) 100% 100% 100% been consented (43 building consents have more than 1 dwelling unit proposed) and will be in the zones where new dwellings are permitted in the City Plan

-Level of service Performance measures 2022/23 2023/24 2023/24 Comments Level of service Performance measures result target result Comments e will deliver and monitor a planning amework for the city that provides fficient development capacity to commodate ongoing growth Compliance with the National Policy Statement for Urban Development Capacity which require 3, 10 and 30 years of development capacity and infrastructure capacity to be provided/identified along with additional buffers Not achieved Short-term compliance achieved Not achieved The 2022 Housing and Business Assessment (HBA) identified a short-term (next three years) housing shortfa for Tauranga City as of 30 June 2022 of 724 dwellings, rising to a 1,412 dwellings, rising to a 1,412 dwellings, rising to a 1,412 dwelling shortfa when the required NPS UD competitiveness margin of 20% was applied. - From 1 July 2022 to 30 June 2024, 978 lest dwelling consents for additional dwellings were issued than projected demand for this period (i.e., 1,338 dwelling consents issued vs 2,316 dwellings projected). - While consent issue indicates less dwelling uptake has been realised than projected and more dwelling supply remains as a result, short term non-compliance with suppl as quantified in the 20 HBA remains.
-The low than projected deliven of additional dwellings means that the existin housing supply shortfa increases.
-Plan Change 33: Enabling Housing Supply, and upcoming Tauriko West and Ohauiti South City Plachanges to enable residential developmen are expected to assist in reducing required per the NPS- D and advised of the non-compliance.
-Discussions continue with central governme as to interventions who could be implemented to address the housin
+Level of service Performance measures 2022/23 result 2023/24 target 2023/24 result Comments We will deliver and monitor a planning ramework for the city that provides sufficient development capacity to accommodate ongoing growth Compliance with the National Policy Statement for Urban Development Capacity which require 3, 10 and 30 years of development capacity and infrastructure capacity to be provided/identified along with additional buffers Not achieved Short-term compliance achieved Not achieved The 2022 Housing and Business Assessment (HBA) identified a short-term (next three years) housing shortfal for Tauranga City as of 30 June 2022 of 724 dwellings, rising to a 1,412 dwelling shortfal when the required NPS UD competitiveness margin of 20% was applied. - From 1 July 2022 to 30 June 2024, 978 lest dwelling consents for additional dwellings were issued than projected demand for this period (i.e., 1,338 dwelling consents for additional dwellings were issued than projected demand for this period (i.e., 1,338 dwelling consents issued vs 2,316 dwellings projected). - While consent issue indicates less dwelling uptake has been realised than projected and more dwelling supply remains as a result, short term non- compliance with suppl as quantified in the 20: HBA remains.
+The low than projected delivery of additional dwellings means that the existing housing supply shortfa increases.
+Plan Change 33: Enabling Housing Supply, and upcoming Tauriko West and Ohauiti South City Plan changes to enable residential developmer are expected to assist in reducing non-compliance with the NPS-UD housing requirements but not fully address the identified shortage of development capacity.
+TCC has written to the Minister of the Environment, as required per the NPS- UD and advised of the non-compliance.
+Discussions continue with central governme as to interventions whi